 Most visitors to Macau spend only a few hours - either tempting Lady Luck at the casinos or trekking through the historic neighborhoods of the Old City.

-They purchase a few cookies or dried meats, have a picture of themselves taken in front the the Ruins of St. Paul's, have dinner at a Portuguese restaurant, and catch the next jetfoil or bus back home.
+They purchase a few cookies or dried meats, have a picture of themselves taken in front the the Ruins of St. Paul's, have dinner at a Portuguese restaurant, and catch the next bus back to China - or the next jetfoil back to Hong Kong.

 Better to spend the night.
 Better yet to spend 2 nights and take full advantage of everything that Macau has to offer.